tcoukoulis/rails-docker-dev/README.md

 clone this repo
 ```

-Copy the `example.env` file to `.env` and configure it's settings to target the version of Rails you want to tinker with.
+Copy the `example.env` file to `.env` and configure it's settings to target the version of Rails/database you want to tinker with.

 Alternatively, don't configure the file.
 The defaults are enough to get you set up and going.